neta540/Hello-Kitty-Windows11-Theme/README.md

 ![Patched status](images/2024-02-19-19-30-20.png)

-Extract the contents the cakeOS 2.0 theme to `C:\Windows\Resources\Themes`.
-The folder `cakeOS 2.0` should be in the same directory as `Aero`.
-The files needed to be extracted are shown in the image below:
+Move the contents the cakeOS 2.0 theme to `C:\Windows\Resources\Themes`.
+The folder `cakeOS` should be in the same directory as `Aero`.
+The files needed to be moved are shown in the image below:

 ![CakeOS Files](images/2024-02-19-19-33-35.png)

-When the files are extracted, the folder `C:\Windows\Resources\Themes` should look like this:
+When the files are moved, the folder `C:\Windows\Resources\Themes` should look like this:

 ![Themes folder](images/2024-02-19-19-35-48.png)